swedenconnect/technical-framework/OpenID Connect Claims and Scopes Specification.md

 <a name="introduction"></a>
 ## 1. Introduction

-This specification extends the "Claims and Scopes Specification for the Swedish OpenID Connect Profile", \[[OIDC.Sweden.Claims](#oidc-sweden-claims)\], with OpenID Connect claims and scopes for usage within the Sweden Connect federation and Swedish eID Framework.
+This specification extends the "Claims and Scopes Specification for the Swedish OpenID Connect Profile", \[[OIDC.Sweden.Claims](#oidc-sweden-claims)\], with OpenID Connect claims and scopes for usage within the Sweden Connect federation.

 <a name="requirements-notation-and-conventions"></a>
 ### 1.1.
 Requirements Notation and Conventions